iszczesniak/cpp/generic/index.md

 ## The most general setting

-Generic programming in C++ is supported by templates.
-With templates we can use and implement without the loss of efficiency:
+Generic programming in C++ is supported by templates and overloading.
+With templates we can use and implement without the loss of
+efficiency:

 * generic data structures, most notably the containers of the standard library, e.g., `std::vector`,